SharonNicG/Project-2018/README.md

 ---
 ### Data visualisation

-Building on our understanding of data from the statistical analysis we can now look at data visualisation as a way to interpret and present this inormation.
+Building on our understanding of data from the statistical analysis we can now look at data visualization as a way to interpret and present this information.

 #### Univariate plots